 An individual who is a student with a disability and is working with a TVRC is transferred to a general VR caseload after he or she no longer meets the "student with a disability" definition and has demonstrated regular participation in planned services.
 Typically, students who are assigned to a VR counselor with a dual caseload (one that includes adults as well as students and youth) are not typically transferred to another caseload.
 Instead, they continue services with the same VR counselor until they are ready for closure of the case.

-When a student no longer meets the "student with a disability" definition and is participating in his or her VR case, in most cases it is appropriate to transfer the case to a general VR counselor caseload.
+When a student no longer meets the "student with a disability" definition and is participating in his or her VR case, it is appropriate to transfer the case to a general VR counselor caseload.
+Refer to Transferring within the Same Management Unit or Transferring to a Different Management Unit above.
 The exception is when in individual no longer meets the "student with a disability" definition near the time when he or she is ready for successful closure.
 In that case, the TVRC may close them successfully.

 Unless the student is moving to a new region, the student should have at least one joint contact with the TVRC and the receiving VR counselor before the transfer, to discuss pertinent issues and facilitate the process.
 The student's IPE must be followed, unless amended by the VR counselor and the student.